 An ergonomic device should remove any undue strain on your body while you are practicing.
 Ergonomic devices shouldn’t cause you to physically feel strain in your muscles or back as you use it.
 This includes pushing the device or exerting your muscles to get the best use of the device.

 This one is probably the most important of the three.
 The device should be easily held in one hand and have a circumference that is easy to grab on to for an extended period of time.
 A device that easily sits in the hand can reduce the amount of energy you extend every treatment.

 Meant to improve ease of use and reduce injuries among users, ergonomic devices aim to make you more comfortable in your practice while also striving to improve your treatment of patients.

 By using ergonomic devices, you are safeguarding your health and improving the longevity of your practice.
 Ensuring that your practice’s devices are ergonomic safeguards the most important aspect of your practice: you.

 The role of ergonomics in physical therapy and the chiropractic industry is important to keeping you in top form to treat so you can treat your patients with the best care possible.

 That’s why Rapid Release Therapy exists.
-Using the latest scientific innovation in vibration and ergonomics, Rapid Release Therapy, Class-1 medical devices, is improving practices across the world.
+Using the latest scientific innovation in vibration and ergonomics, Rapid Release Therapy, Class-1 medical devices, is improving practices across the United States.

 A device that vibrates at the 150hz, the Pro2 allows patients to get the treatment their bodies need while lessening the physical strain on healthcare providers.
 These devices are heavy-duty and industrial-strength and can run along with any muscle group in the body, large or small.